Symmetric nonnegative forms and sums of squares: Symmetric mean inequalities of degree four

-and we can establish that $x_{1/2}:=\pm {\frac {-d+2\,\sqrt {-{c}(c-d)}}{2\,c+d}}$ are the two double roots in this case.
-As under the conditions posed on $c,d$ by Theorem \ref{thm:boundary} we have that $-{c}(c-d)\geq 0$ these roots will also be real.
+and it follows that $X_{1/2}:=\pm { {-d+2\,\sqrt {-{c}(c-d)}}{(2\,c+d){-1}}}$ are the two double roots in this case.
+The conditions posed on $c,d$ by Theorem \ref{thm:boundary} ensure that $-{c}(c-d)\geq 0$, and hence these roots will also be real.
 Therefore we have shown that in all cases the roots are indeed real.